Output Hypothesis Language Learning: How Production Accelerates Fluency

 The hypothesis-testing function

-Every time you produce language, you're essentially making a guess about how the language works.
+Every time you produce language, you're essentially making a guess about how that foreign language works.
 When you construct a sentence, you're testing your internal hypotheses about grammar, vocabulary, and syntax.
 Then you get feedback, either from a conversation partner, a teacher, or sometimes just from seeing whether people understand you.

 The cool thing about hypothesis-testing is that it happens even without explicit correction.
 If you say something and the other person responds appropriately, you've confirmed that your hypothesis was correct.
 If they look confused or repeat back what you said in a different form, you've learned something needs adjustment.